Harshjoshiit/YatriBandhu/README.md

 Live Demo: http://yatri-bandhu.vercel.app

-Note: There is a brief render delay of approximately 30 seconds after logging in following a long period of inactivity because the server on the free-tier plan sleeps and needs time to wake up and load resources.
+Note: There may be an initial render delay of approximately 30 seconds due to the use of a free-tier hosting service that spins down instances during periods of inactivity.
 ## 🚀 Features

 - **User Authentication** – Secure login/signup using JWT tokens